 Dear CL scholars and practitioners,

 Our cooperative learning team has lost one of its all-time greatest players!
-We were shocked and saddened to hear of the loss of Robert Slavin.
-He was only 70 years old when he died of a heart attack.
-He was the youngest member of our group of pioneers of cooperative learning.
+We were shocked and saddened to hear of the loss of Robert Slavin, who passed away from a heart attack at the young age of 70.
+He was the youngest member of our group of pioneers in cooperative learning.

-I knew Bob for about 45 years.
-In this tribute, I will share several personal memories of being with and working with Bob.
+I knew Bob for about 45 years, and in this tribute, I will share several personal memories of being with and working alongside him.

-I first met Bob in the mid 1970s, when he was leading a professional development workshop on Student Team Learning (STL).
-He presented the STAD model, which made use of the motivational dynamics present in sports teams, transferred to academic learning.
-Bob's presentations were clear, logically organized, and highly informative, enlivened by team practice on the clever task of Quibblean Spelling.
-These same qualities emerged in a second presentation on TGT and throughout the many times I heard him speak over the years.
+I first met Bob in the mid-1970s when he led a professional development workshop on Student Team Learning (STL).
+He introduced the STAD model, which harnessed the motivational dynamics found in sports teams and applied them effectively to academic learning.
+Bob's presentations were clear, logically organized, and highly informative, energized by team practice using the clever task of Quibblean Spelling.
+These same qualities emerged in his second presentation on TGT and throughout the many occasions I enjoyed hearing him speak over the years.

-In one conference, where Bob and I were both plenary speakers, Bob showed me his "lesson plan" over lunch.
-It consisted of four or fiveshort scrawled lines on an envelope.
-With that bare-bones plan, he delivered a cogent, well-reasoned and well-documented address.
+At one conference, both Bob and I served as plenary speakers, and during lunch, he revealed his "lesson plan" written on an envelope with only four or five short scrawled lines.
+With that bare-bones outline, he delivered a cogent, well-reasoned, and meticulously documented address.

-At the end of an international conference organized by Shlomo Sharan in 1979, the International Association for the Study of Cooperation in Education (IASCE) was founded.
-Bob played an integral part in founding the Association and showed leadership in it for many years.
+At the end of the international conference organized by Shlomo Sharan in 1979, the International Association for the Study of Cooperation in Education (IASCE) was founded.
+Bob played an integral role in establishing the Association and demonstrated remarkable leadership for many years.

-In 1985, the IASCE published a book with a wonderful title: "Learning to Cooperate, Cooperating to Learn."
-Bob was the lead editor for that book and he did a terrific job in pulling together all the contributions.
-As editor, he was quite helpful to me in revising my chapter on CL research in math.
+In 1985, the IASCE published a remarkable book titled "Learning to Cooperate, Cooperating to Learn."
+Bob served as the lead editor for this significant work, expertly compiling all the contributions.
+As editor, he was immensely helpful to me in revising my chapter on cooperative learning research in math.

-Also in 1985, at our conference in Canada, the IASCE decided to form regional associations to engage large numbers of teachers and staff developers in CL.
-Bob and I founded the Mid Atlantic Association for Cooperation in Education (MAACIE).
-Together with Frank Lyman, we launched MAACIE, and it provided staff development for thousands of teachers for over 15 years.
+Also in 1985, at our conference in Canada, the IASCE voted to form regional associations to engage large numbers of teachers and staff developers in cooperative learning.
+Bob and I went on to establish the Mid Atlantic Association for Cooperation in Education (MAACIE).
+Together with Frank Lyman, we launched MAACIE, which provided staff development opportunities for thousands of teachers over more than 15 years.

-Bob served effectively as the third President of the IASCE, following Richard Schmuck and Shlomo Sharan.
-Upon the completion of Bob's term, he gave me a gracious and encouraging welcome as his successor.
+Bob served effectively as the third President of the IASCE, taking over after Richard Schmuck and Shlomo Sharan.
+Upon the conclusion of his term, he graciously welcomed me as his successor.

 At an AERA conference, Bob received a well-deserved award as an Outstanding Young Researcher.
-He always studied issues of major educational significance.
-He showed genius in designing practical cooperative methods, designing rigorous experimental studies totest their effectiveness, and repeatedly obtaining significant positive results.
-His program of experimental studies contributed a major part of the research base for CL, in conjunction with the work of Shlomo Sharan and David and Roger Johnson.
+He consistently focused on issues of major educational significance, showcasing his genius in designing practical cooperative methods and rigorous experimental studies to test their effectiveness.
+His program of experimental studies contributed significantly to the research base for cooperative learning, alongside the work of Shlomo Sharan and David and Roger Johnson.

-Bob was a prolific author of numerous high-quality publications.
-Among these, my personal favorites are his educational psychology text, theoretical papers such as motivational frameworks for CL, his book on theory, research, and practice in CL, and his analysis of when CL increases student achievement.
+A prolific author, Bob produced numerous high-quality publications.
+Among my personal favorites are his educational psychology text, theoretical papers on motivational frameworks for cooperative learning, his comprehensive analysis of theory, research, and practice in cooperative learning, and his insightful exploration of when cooperative learning increases student achievement.

-That was in March, and Bob died unexpectedly in April.
-We had to do our Zoom meeting without Bob, but his presence was certainly felt.
-Many of us remember Bob fondly and with strong admiration - now together with our other great departed leaders Morton Deutsch and Elizabeth Cohen.
+That was in March, and Bob passed away unexpectedly in April.
+We held our Zoom meeting without him, but his presence was certainly felt throughout.
+Many of us remember Bob fondly and with strong admiration, now joined by our other esteemed departed leaders, Morton Deutsch and Elizabeth Cohen.

-I received dozens of comments about Bob's passing from well known leaders in CL.
+I received dozens of messages regarding Bob's passing from well-known leaders in cooperative learning.
 Expressions of shock, dismay, and grief were prominent.
-Perhaps Elliot Aronson spoke for us all by saying, "What a terrible jolt!
+As Elliot Aronson aptly put it, "What a terrible jolt!
 I will miss him both professionally and personally."

-Our deep condolences go to Bob's family including his children and wife Nacy - his professional partner in cooperative learning and Success for All for so many years.
+We extend our deep condolences to Bob's family, including his children and his wife, Nancy — his dedicated partner in cooperative learning and Success for All for so many years.

 With sadness and great respect,